- Is Penang on your radar?

 Penang is situated in the North West of the Malaysian Peninsula by the Mallaca Straits.
 Its a place filled with history, food and cultural experiences.
 If you’re looking for places to visit in Penang, in this post I’ll share the top things to do in Penang Malaysia.

 Disclaimer: This post contains affiliate links.
 This means I may earn a commission should you make a purchase using my link.
 It’s okay – I love these companies and you will too!

 Is Penang on your radar?

 For my trip to Penang I decided to take the bus.
-The trip from KL to Penang takes about 5 hours and costs the equivalent of about $20.
+The bus trip from Kuala Lumpur to Penang takes about 5 hours and costs the equivalent of about $20.
 For this you’ll get to see some of the beautiful countryside and wonderful limestone mountains.
 You’ll also be fed and watered along the way.
 All in air conditioned comfort.